yzhang31-page/yzhang31-page.github.io/about.md

 I received my PhD degree from the **University of Nottingham** in 2020 with the Postgraduate Award.
 During my PhD study, I worked at the NVIDIA Joint-Lab on Mixed Reality in Ningbo and the Mixed Reality Lab in Nottingham UK.

 ## Education
-- **PhD** Digital Technologies (with Tri-Campus Postgraduate Award), University of Nottingham, 2016 - 2020
+- **PhD** in Computer Science (with Tri-Campus Postgraduate Award), University of Nottingham, 2016-2020
-- **BSc** Computer Science (with Vice-Chancellor’s Medal and Presidential Award), University of Nottingham, 2012 - 2016
+- **BSc** in Computer Science (with Vice-Chancellor’s Medal and Presidential Award), University of Nottingham, 2012-2016

 ## Experience
 - **Research Associate** @ Virtual Engineering Center, Xi’an Jiaotong-Liverpool University, Dec 2019 - May 2020